Wisconsin man arrested in teen’s abduction, parents’ deaths

 #ReadLocal

-Fitzgerald gave no details on what happened to Jayme during her captivity and why she was seized, but said investigators do not believe Patterson knew her.

-The sheriff said that he did not know if Jayme had been physically abused but that she was hospitalized overnight for observation and cleared and released after a checkup.
-Investigators were still interviewing her.
+"My legs started to shake.
+It was awesome.
+The stress, the relief — it was awesome," Barron County Sheriff Chris Fitzgerald said, describing the moment he learned Jayme had been found.

-Jayme told one of the neighbors in Gordon who helped take her in after her escape that she had walked away from a cabin where she had been held captive.
+Jayme told one of the neighbors in Gordon who took her in that she had walked away from a cabin where she had been held captive.

-"She said that this person's name was Jake Patterson, 'he killed my parents and took me,'" another one of the neighbors, Kristin Kasinskas, told The Associated Press.
+"She said that this person's name was Jake Patterson, 'he killed my parents and took me,'" said another neighbor, Kristin Kasinskas.
 "She did not talk about why or how.
 She said she did not know him."

-Property records show the cabin was sold by Patterson's father to a credit union in October, a few days before Jayme's disappearance.
+The sheriff said investigators are trying to figure out what happened to Jayme during her captivity and why she was seized, and gave no details on how she escaped except to say Patterson was not home at the time.
+He said there is no evidence Patterson knew Jayme or her family or had been in contact with her on social media.

+"I know all of you are searching for the answer why any of this happened," Fitzgerald said.
+"Believe me, so are we."

+The sheriff said that he did not know if Jayme had been physically abused but that she was hospitalized overnight for observation and released.
+Investigators were still interviewing her, and she was "doing as well as circumstances allow," he said.

 Kasinskas called 911 to report the girl had been found after another neighbor out walking her dog encountered Jayme and brought her to Kasinskas' house.
-Minutes later, Patterson was pulled over by a sheriff's deputy based on a description of his vehicle Jayme provided, authorities said.
+Patterson was apparently out looking for her when he was stopped by a sheriff's deputy based on a description of his vehicle from Jayme, authorities said.

+He was scheduled for an initial court appearance Monday.
+It was not immediately known whether the unemployed Patterson had an attorney.

-Jayme's grandfather, Robert Naiberg, told the AP that he had been praying for months for the call he received about his granddaughter being found alive.
+Jayme's grandfather, Robert Naiberg, said he had been praying for months for the call he received about his granddaughter.

 "I thought, 'Good for her she escaped,'" he said.

-Jayme disappeared without a trace from her family's home near Barron after someone broke in and killed her parents, James and Denise Closs, on Oct.
-15.

-Fitzgerald said Jayme was taken against her will.
-He said investigators believe Patterson killed Jayme's parents because he wanted to abduct her.
+Jayme disappeared from her home near Barron after someone blasted his way in and shot her parents, James and Denise Closs, on Oct.
+15. The sheriff said investigators believe Patterson killed them in order to abduct the girl.

-Patterson was a good but quiet student with a "great group of friends," said Northwood School District Superintendent Jean Serum.
-Patterson was a member of the Northwood High School quiz bowl team and graduated in 2015, she said.
+Patterson took such measures as shaving his head beforehand to avoid leaving evidence at the scene, the sheriff said.
+A shotgun similar to the one used was recovered from the home where Jayme was believed held, according to Fitzgerald.

+Property records show that the cabin belonged to Patterson's father at the time of Jayme's disappearance.

 Kasinskas said she taught Patterson science in middle school, but added: "I don't really remember a ton about him."